-CS:GO Esports are amazing competitions that demonstrate the highest levels of skills in this shooter.
+CS:GO Esports are amazing competitions that demonstrate the highest CS:GO levels of skills in this shooter.
 Many CS:GO players know the game from their own experience, and they know perfectly well how difficult all those professional tricks are.

 Watching Esports tournaments is a way to get even more motivated in the game.
 It seems like Valve understands this perfectly well and that’s why it supports Esports.